HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 The four core design principles also contributed to my successful, critical and evaluative design process.
 By 'putting people first' and developing an understanding of my true aspirations, I had to revisit my area of interest a few times to narrow down a specific type of project I wanted to create, thus putting my needs first and understanding my true aspiration.
 I also communicated visually and inclusively by creating many visual indications of my ideas such as: lists, diagrams, images and moodboards.
 Whilst doing so I also inclusively focused on both my overall design intention and the true purpose of my design concept which guided my design process and expanded my understanding of my overall intention along the way.
 By collaborating and co-creating I polished my final ideas and gained valuable insight through great inspiration.
 This was completed through community disscussion boards in which I posted each step of my design process whilst also commenting and contrbuting to other's design processes.
 This aspect helped me to elucidate my ideas as I had to explain them to others.
 It also helped me as other's input led me to many useful resources which expanded my knowledge and research and the many contributed ideas helped me to adavnace my basic idea.
 I also completed many iterations.
-This is evident through the many different touch sensors I trialed, the different methods I used to make the record (eg. paper tube and bead), my many different diagrams to determine different aspects and the fact that I have still not finished my testing and prototyping.
+This is evident through the many different touch sensors I trialed, the different methods I used to make the record (eg. paper tube and bead), and my many different diagrams to determine different aspects.
 Through this iteration, I am able to choose the most successful, reliable, feasible or aesthetically pleasing version, thus making my final project the best possible overall version and building my confidence with each facet of the final project.

 ## Reflection ##